Axion Clouds around Neutron Stars: Introduction

 The goal of this paper is to explore the formation, the properties, and the evolution of axion clouds around neutron stars, setting the stage for future studies of the phenomenological implications of these systems.
-We achieve this by simulating the evolution of a small population of neutron stars from birth to death, tracing the change in the axion production rate due to magneto-rotational spin-down, and looking at the extent to which energy stored in the axion cloud can be dissipated over the course of a neutron star's lifetime.
-We show that for typical neutron stars in our sample, the characteristic density of axions near the surface of the star can exceed the local dark matter density by more than twenty orders of magnitude (even for relatively small axion-photon couplings) over a sizable fraction of the neutron star lifetime.
-We also investigate how energy is dissipated in axion clouds, showing that resonant axion-photon conversion can generate a number of distinct and powerful observational signatures at radio frequencies.
+Axion production near the polar cap regions of rotating neutron stars was previously studied in~\cite{Prabhu:2021zve, Noordhuis:2022ljw}.
+This paper builds upon these works, investigating for the first time the properties of axions that remain gravitationally bound to the star.
+Understanding the long-term evolution and implications of these axions requires detailed modeling of axion production, axion phase space evolution, and neutron star evolution, on timescales ranging from microseconds to megayears and spatial scales ranging from centimeters to hundreds of kilometers.
+We achieve this by simulating a small population of neutron stars from birth to death, tracing the change in the axion production rate due to magnetorotational spin-down (by looking at the temporal evolution of the axion phase space density around the neutron star), and determining the extent to which the energy stored in the axion cloud can be dissipated over the course of a neutron star's lifetime.
+We find that for typical neutron stars in our sample, the characteristic density of axions near the surface of the star can exceed the local dark matter density by more than 20 orders of magnitude (with large densities achieved even for axion-photon couplings as low as $\gagg \sim M_{\rm pl}^{-1}$) over a sizable fraction of the neutron star's lifetime.
+Finally, we identify a number of unavoidable phenomenological implications of axion clouds, including the emission of a sharp spectral line at radio frequencies and a transient decaying radio burst.
+We demonstrate that observations using current radio telescopes offer enormous discovery potential, including for the QCD axion.
+We conclude by emphasizing that the generic existence of such dense axion configurations around neutron stars opens up numerous phenomenological avenues that will be the subject of future work.